CHI-CityTech/BABS/README.md

 ## **Citation**

-If you use BABS materials in your research, please cite: \> Smith, D.
+If you use BABS materials in your research, please cite: \> Smith, D, & Duperval, F.
 (2025). *Bio-Aware Blended Spaces (BABS): A Balanced Blended Space Meta-Project.* Center for Holistic Integration, City Tech (CUNY).

 ## **Contact**